Friday, May 20, 2011

 Have you got any plans to get any more tattoos after this?

 Well I want my side piece done next.
-I think I’ll wait a while because I think it is going to be big so it will have to
+I think I’ll wait a while because I think it is going to be big so it will have to be done in two or three sessions.

 In your opinion, how are tattoos viewed in society nowadays?

-someone had a tattoo it was ‘oh my God, shock horror!’
+I don’t think it’s a big deal anymore, I remember when I was younger and if someone had a tattoo it was ‘oh my God, shock horror!’
 Most people have tattoos now.
 The only difference is that there are a lot of people walking around with really bad tattoos.
 There are a lot of girls going around with what I call fashionable tattoos.
 In ten years time they’ll look at them and think to themselves ‘oh dear God what did I do that for?’
 They all seem to be the same.
 I just think that sometimes people need to think about what they are actually getting and to do it for themselves and not because everyone else is doing it.

 Rachel Byrne was left with a less than positive experience after last year’s tattoo convention.
 I spoke to Rachel as she was getting a large tattoo on her back repaired and covered up.